Introducing Spin 360! First 500 signups will get 25% off ||

 11) Aging Vehicle Fleet

-As the average age of vehicles on the road increases, more consumers are in need of replacements, bolstering the used car market.
+As the average age of vehicles on the road increases, more consumers are in need of replacements, bolstering the future of used car market.

 12) Cultural Shifts